rschramm9/MOTUS_KIOSK/documentation/1_START_HERE.md

 After RStudio builds the app it should pop-up the app in its own browser window.

-Watch for warnings or error in the console panel ( lower left quadrant) below the file window.
+Watch for warnings or error in the Console Panel ( lower left quadrant).

 **Two other things to observe...**